Planning Your Trip

 - In the summer Memphis holds free concerts at the Levitt Shell in Overton Park.

 - Memphis museums can be expensive, but many have free days or select activities that don't cost anything.
 For example, you can explore the grounds of Graceland without paying a dime.
-The Memphis Brooks Museum of Art has pay what you want days every Wednesday.
+The Memphis Brooks Museum of Art is free every Wednesday from 10 am. to 8 p.m.
 The Dixon Gallery & Gardens is free every Saturday from 10 a.m. to noon.

 - Some of Memphis's greatest activities are free of charge.
 Walking down Beale Street costs nothing.
 So does sitting on a bench and watching the sunset over the Mississippi River.